iterative/katacoda-scenarios/get-started/params-metrics-plots/02-associate-params-with-stages.md

 For featurization, we have two other parameters:

 <pre class="file" data-filename="project/dvc.yaml" data-target="insert" data-marker="# FEATURIZE PARAMS">
 params:
     - featurize.max_features
     - featurize.ngrams
 </pre>

-Let's run the pipeline again and see the effects of these changes on `dvc.lock`:
+Run the pipeline again and see the effects of these changes on `dvc.lock`:

 `dvc repro`{{execute}}